What is mobile BI?

 Often, it's more difficult to do complex tasks using a BI tool's mobile app.
 Complicated procedures like ad-hoc analysis, connecting data sources, and building out new dashboards are tasks that are better suited for desktop operation.
 A mobile device's physical attributes tend to limit how useful they can actually be.

 Mobile apps often have intuitive, innovative control schemes.
 With touch controls, users can see data in new ways and navigate through dashboards quicker.
 Tasks that might take complicated inputs on a desktop app can be simplified down to just a few finger presses on mobile.
 For example, double tapping on a visualization can allow the user to drill down into the source data to further analyze the data.

 Some inputs are simpler on mobile as well.
 While it might be easier to input text using a physical keyboard, smartphones can allow users to input pictures, audio, and video into their BI tools right from their phone.
-For BI tools where write-back, the ability to input new data directly into a BI tool without using another software source, is important, mobile apps can make life much easier.

 Mobile apps can leverage the unique potential of the smartphone in many other ways, as well.
 Some tools have GPS integration, which help users find the location data that's most important to them.
 Other tools allow users to cache data on a mobile device, so that the data can still be viewed when the device is offline.